 Supervision and treatment should complement each other to maximize public safety.
 These are practices that can be accomplished through judicial dispositions.

-Having good risk evaluation and pre-sentencing analysis available at sentencing will allow judge to target higher risk offenders with more intensive court-ordered treatment strategies including longer periods of supervision.
+Having accurate evidence based risk evaluation and pre-sentencing analysis available at sentencing will allow judge to target higher risk offenders with more intensive court-ordered treatment strategies including longer periods of supervision.
+It is widely accepted that over-supervision of low risk offenders can have the unintended consequence of increasing recidivism risk.

 Recidivism prevention is only one aspect of the role of the judge in sentencing.
 The judge must also consider the underlying law (including minimum mandatory sentence or conditions of probation) and the crime, including its impact on the victim.